Taiwanese indigenous peoples: Highland peoples

 Imperial Chinese and European societies had little contact with the Highland indigenous until expeditions to the region by European and American explorers and missionaries commenced in the 19th and early 20th centuries.
 The lack of data before this was primarily the result of a Qing quarantine on the region to the east of the "earth oxen" (土牛) border, which ran along the eastern edge of the western plain.
-Han contact with the mountain peoples was usually associated with the enterprise of gathering and extracting camphor from Camphor Laurel trees (Cinnamomum camphora), native to the island and in particular the mountainous areas.
+Han contact with the mountain peoples was usually associated with the enterprise of gathering and extracting camphor from camphor laurel trees (Cinnamomum camphora), native to the island and in particular the mountainous areas.
 The production and shipment of camphor (used in herbal medicines and mothballs) was then a significant industry on the island, lasting up to and including the period of Japanese rule.
 These early encounters often involved headhunting parties from the Highland peoples, who sought out and raided unprotected Han forest workers.
 Together with traditional Han concepts of Taiwanese behavior, these raiding incidents helped to promote the Qing-era popular image of the "violent" indigenous.

-Taiwanese Plains indigenous were often employed and dispatched as interpreters to assist in the trade of goods between Han merchants and Highlands indigenous.
+Taiwanese Plains indigenous were often employed and dispatched as interpreters to assist in the trade of goods between Han merchants and the Highlands indigenous.
 The indigenous people traded cloth, pelts and meat for iron and matchlock rifles.
 Iron was a necessary material for the fabrication of hunting knives—long, curved sabers that were generally used as a forest tool.
 These blades became notorious among Han settlers, given their alternative use to decapitate Highland indigenous enemies in customary headhunting expeditions.